 Originally Woodchester Valley grew their grapes and had them made into wine elsewhere, but in 2016 they opened their own winery and now make their wines on site, which have won multiple awards.
 You can learn about how they’re made and try them out on a tour and tasting – or if you just want to pick up a bottle, there’s also a cellar door shop on Stroud’s Bath Road.

 Woodchester Valley Vineyard’s Classic Vineyard & Winery Tour

 Woodchester Valley’s tasting room opened in 2017 and is a light an airy space on the edge of the their Woodchester vineyard.
 The remote location means it’s easiest to reach by car, so it’s a good trip to do in a group so only one person has to drive and the rest can enjoy the tastings.

 Our visit to the vineyard coincided with the start of the harvest – which is one of the busiest times of year at the winery.
-Unfortunately the weather on the day was a bit less autumn in Bordeaux and a bit more England in the drizzle, but the wine made up for it and the tasting room was warm and cosy, with a wood-burner for any really chilly days.
+Unfortunately the weather on the day was a bit less autumn in Bordeaux and a bit more England in the drizzle.
+But the wine made up for it and the tasting room was warm and cosy, with a wood-burner to keep visitors warm on any really chilly days.